BOOKS ON ARTHUR UNIQUE BRITISH COLUMBIANS

-This book is a fundraiser for the Handsworth Secondary School music program due out in March 2020.
-A book launch will be held in the Handsworth big gym on Saturday evening March 7 from 7pm to 8:30.
-It is expected to raise $20,000 for the Handsworth music program.
+This book is a fundraiser for the Handsworth Secondary School music program available in October 2022.
+The date and place of the book launch are TBA.
+It is expected to raise $10,000 for the Handsworth music program.
 The cost of the book is $49.95.
-To pre-order please leave us a message after this synopsis.
+To pre-order please leave an RSVP on our Events page.

 The Handsworth music dynasty started in 1976 when Bob Rebagliati came to Handsworth.
 He inherited a good program from Bob Rankin, Joe Berarducci and Brian G’froerer but when Bob arrived it skyrocketed!
 The vehicle for his success and the success of his young charges were the jazz ensembles he moulded over the years within the district.
 A comprehensive, well-balanced, rigorous music program that was high in quality.
 Before Handsworth, it was Hamilton Junior where he achieved national acclaim by winning the cherished gold medal award at the 1976 Canadian Stage Band Festival, the largest and most prestigious event of its kind in Canada.
 In 1979, his senior jazz ensemble at Handsworth placed first in the New West Jazz Festival.
 He was able to hire two more music specialists Mary Hume and Bruce Hoadley.
 Because of Handsworth’s modular timetable, they could all teach their speciality: Mary/woodwinds, Bruce/brass and Bob/percussion.